Mr. Rogers - AP Statistics Objectives

 [ Σ(xi - xbar)2 / (n - 1) ]1/2

-The standard deviation is a way to express how much a typical data point differs from the mean but is calculated so that large deviations have more influence.
+The standard deviation is a way to express how much a typical data point differs from the mean but it is weighted so that large deviations have more influence.

 1. State how standard deviation and variance are related.